christabor/flask_jsondash/README.md

 **Q**: "How do I customize X, Y, Z?"

-*A*: Because of the level of abstract used here, a lot of charts will naturally be less configurable than if they had been scripted by hand.
+*A*: Because of the level of abstraction used here, a lot of charts will naturally be less configurable than if they had been scripted by hand.
 This is the tradeoff with being able to quickly setup a lot of charts easily.

 The goal here is to use intelligent defaults as much as possible, and then allow the most universal aspects to be customized through a common interface.

-In a future roadmap, I may try to allow for arbitrary customizations to be passed alongside the default configuration, on a per chart basis.
+However, you can inject raw json-friendly configurations if your chart has the `override` flag set.
+This will not work for all charts.
+See [configuration options](schemas.md) for more.

 Keep in mind, many *stylistic* customizations can be overridden in css, since most all charts are html and/or SVG.
-And, as mentioned above, you can always use the iframe option and make your `dataSource` endpoint return whatever you want, including a full html/js/css pre-rendered template.
+And, as mentioned above, you can always use override option, or the iframe/custom option and make your `dataSource` endpoint return whatever you want, including a full html/js/css pre-rendered template.

 ## Tips & tricks